Ebaker310/Deep-Learning-Specialization/2-Improving-Deep-Neural-Networks/README.md

-This is the second course of the Deep Learning Specialization.
+Course 2: Improving Deep Neural Networks
-It
+---
-will teach you the "magic" of getting deep learning to work well.
+This course will teach you the "magic" of getting deep learning to work well.
 Rather than the deep learning process being a black box, you will understand what drives performance, and be able to more systematically get good results.
 You will also learn TensorFlow.

 After 3 weeks, you will:
 - Understand industry best-practices for building deep learning applications.